 times a year.
 An annual schedule of meetings will be established.

-With a current membership of six voting members, the quorum for each Board meeting is Four.
+With a current membership of seven voting members, the quorum for each Board meeting is Four.
 The DP Law provides that any decision is made by a majority vote, with neither Chair nor Commissioner voting.
 In the event of a tie the Chair has a casting vote.

 An agenda and supporting papers will be circulated to members of the Authority at least one clear week in advance of the meeting.
 Special arrangements will be made where papers contain personal data or sensitive enforcement or similar information.
 All matters requiring substantial decisions should usually appear on the agenda and be supported by short papers including the necessary information upon which to base a decision.
 There may be pressing circumstances where this cannot happen.